A history of the North’s largest beer celebration

 While championing modern styles and breweries, the festival also celebrates the best of traditional British brewing and in 2017 invited the Independent Family Brewers of Britain to host their own bar.
 The following year, The Hundred Club bar championed brewers who had over 100 years of brewing experience behind them.

 2019 saw the first Beers From The Wood bar, in partnership with The Society For The Preservation of Beers From The Wood, featuring 40 beers from a range of breweries served from traditional wooden casks.
-The bar was so popular that for 2020 it doubled in size.
+The bar was so popular that for 2020 it doubled in size but still sold out every single drop.